Comparing Biden's and Trump's Improper Storage of Classified Materials

 How Many Documents Were Discovered?

 According to Richard Sauber, special counsel to the president, the Biden-associated files contained "roughly 10 documents marked classified."
+This number does not include the second batch of documents.
 The New York Times reported in August 2022 that the Trump documents included more than 300 documents with classified markings.

 What Are Their Contents?

-Note: This article has been updated to include information about the Jan.
-11, 2023, revelation of a second batch of classified documents discovered by aides at President Biden's Wilmington, Delaware residence.